frederic-perez/AmE-dictionary/data/dictionary.md

 __inlay<sup>2</sup>__ _n_ :two::hammer: _Inlay photo._ _Mother-of-pearl inlays._
 __innards__ _n_ _informal_ :four: __1__ Internal bodily organs; viscera. __2__ The inner parts, as of a machine. _The pictures adorn the innards of each chapter._
 __innate__
+__inner circle__ _idiom_ A small, exclusive, and intimate group of like-minded people sharing a common goal, pursuit, or purpose.
 __innit__ _adv_ _slang_ A contraction of _isn't it?_, used to invite agreement with a statement: _it's a funny old world, innit?_
 __innocuous__ _adj_
 __innumerate__